 (d) NEW PROJECT: International Alliances in Internal Conflicts

 What role do international actors play in fomenting domestic unrest?
 A new project approaches this question by exploring the attempts by actors embroiled in civil wars to form formal international alliances with outside actors.
-A paper in which I explore how this process influenced the onset of the American Civil War appeared in Security Studies, inspired a joint study that appeared in the American Journal of Political Science, and will serve as the foundation for two books.
+Research on how this process influenced the onset of the American Civil War appeared in Security Studies, inspired a co-authored study that appeared in the American Journal of Political Science, had policy implications discussed here, and will serve as the foundation for two books.

 One book will explore this topic from the perspective of IR theory, bringing to bear a host of quantitative and qualitative evidence.
 Initial work exploring the data on international actors and civil wars led to the writing of a paper on international mediation in civil wars.